About this workshop:

 Hi!
 I’m Nicole Morris, the owner and maker behind Studio Ramiii.
 My mission is to make beautiful, ethereal, and unique jewelry that will last you a long time.
 Each piece is artisanal and I aim to make a unique pair of earrings that you haven’t seen before.
 I want women to feel empowered and powerful.
 If my jewelry can bring you that feeling, even for a brief moment, then I’ve done my job!

-This virtual workshop includes a supply box, available for pickup from the Craft Lake City/SLUG Magazine office (located on the west-facing side of the Artspace City Center complex at 230 S. 500 W. Suite 125, Salt Lake City, UT, 84101) on Tuesday, November 30, 2021 between 11 a.m. and 6:30 p.m.
+This virtual workshop includes a supply box, available for pickup from the Craft Lake City/SLUG Magazine office (located on the east-facing side of the Artspace City Center complex at 230 S. 500 W. Suite 125, Salt Lake City, UT, 84101) on Tuesday, November 30, 2021 between 11 a.m. and 6:30 p.m.
 The supply box will include:

 - Polymer Clay